Emulator Issues #9615

 Not very helpful, but at the very least it should be good to know that the issue wasn't actually limited to Metroid Prime.

-Updated by doodoodeedoop almost 8 years ago
+Updated by doodoodeedoop over 8 years ago

 Metroid Prime suffers the most from the shader cache issue of all the Gamecube games.